- FAN ZONE

-The team's technical relationship with Schaeffler has been the driving force behind the development of the powertrain, which took Lucas di Grassi to within a couple of points of the drivers' championship title in season two and finally the title in season three.
-Alongside Schaeffler, the team has a long association with Abt Sportsline, a German motor racing and auto tuning company.
+The team's technical relationship with Schaeffler has been the driving force behind the development of the powertrain, which took Lucas di Grassi to within a couple of points of the Drivers' Championship title in Season 2, and finally top honours and the Drivers' crown in Season 3.
+Alongside Schaeffler, the team has a long association with ABT Sportsline, a German motor racing and auto tuning company.